 Ramsay v Love EWHC 65 (Ch).

-Represented the landlord in an 8 day trial at which the celebrity chef, Gordon Ramsay, claimed he was not bound by a personal guarantee given by him for the rent for his hotel and restaurant, The York & Albany, in Regent’s Park.
-Issues included the fact that Mr Ramsay’s signature had been made by a ‘Ghostwriter’ signature machine, allegedly without his knowledge and authority, estoppel by representation, including estoppel by negligence and whether a person may be a successor in title to an estoppel.
-Lead by Romie Tager QC.
+Trial in which the celebrity chef, Gordon Ramsay, claimed he was not bound by a personal guarantee given by him for the rent for his hotel and restaurant, The York & Albany, in Regent’s Park.
+Issues included the fact that his signature had been made by a ‘Ghostwriter’ machine, allegedly without his knowledge and authority, estoppel by representation, including estoppel by negligence, and whether a person could be a successor in title to an estoppel.
+Led by Romie Tager QC.

 Dream Doors Ltd v Lodgeford Homes Ltd. & Lodge EWCA Civ 1556

-The evidence to be taken into account on a claim for rectification, whether for common or unilateral mistake; whether it is appropriate to equate the test of no serious question to be tried on an interim injunction and no reasonable grounds for bringing the claim under CPR Part 3.4(2)(a).
-Lead by Nigel Jones QC.
+Appeal against the court’s decision of its own motion to strike out a claim on an application for an interim injunction; whether it is appropriate to equate the test of no serious question to be tried on an interim injunction and no reasonable grounds for bringing the claim under CPR Part 3.4(2)(a); and the evidence to be taken into account on a claim for rectification, whether for common or unilateral mistake.
+Led by Nigel Jones QC.

 Holloway v Chancery Mead EWHC 2495 (TCC)